 Oakland Wrongful Death Attorney

-At Walkup, Melodia, Kelly & Schoenberger, we have helped many families secure full compensation under California’s wrongful death laws.
+At Walkup, Melodia, Kelly & Schoenberger, our personal injury lawyers have helped many families secure full compensation under California’s wrongful death laws.
 Among our results, we have secured:

 - A $52 million verdict in a propane explosion wrongful death case